Blue pencil (editing)

 A blue pencil, also known as a checking pencil, is a two-color pencil traditionally used by an editor to correct a written copy.
-The blue end is typically Prussian blue, and the red end is typically a warm vermilion red.
+The blue end is typically Prussian blue, and the red end is typically a warm vermilion.
 They are most often half red and half blue, but some are 70% red and 30% blue.
-An editor-in-chief would use a blue colored pencil to make proofreading marks and final notes on manuscripts before sending it to be typeset and published.
-The pencils and their blue excisions became associated with the editing process and editorial oversight.
+An editor-in-chief would use a blue colored pencil to make proofreading marks and final notes on a manuscript before sending it to be typeset and published.

+The blue pencil, and its colored marks representing corrections and excisions, became associated with the editing process and editorial oversight.

 Of course it takes skill to be a poet!
 But an editor?
 A pair of shears, a blue pencil, and a paste-pot!